david-v/plaza-mayor/README.md

 All 3 adapters ['Jdbc', 'Jpa', 'SpringDataJpa'] up and running.
 I started with Jdbc, doing it the hard way to learn.
 Just the way I like.
 Then moved onto Hibernate, which is actually pretty nice.
 It feels sooo much like Doctrine.
 With Intellij I can just Alt+Spacebar and see what Annotations do anyways, so it doesn't seem "black magic" anymore.

 Also, just noticed that my town **Segura de los Baños** happened to be id. **6666** of all towns in Spain scraped with my Python script.
 HOW COOL IS THAT.

+*24 Feb*

+Google App Engine running!
+I've deployed the app to: [https://plaza-mayor.appspot.com/towns/Segura](https://plaza-mayor.appspot.com/towns/Segura) You see how Segura de Baños is 6666? :D

+It was quite difficult to make this run.
+A lot harder than Google's 5 min tutorial to deploy a Hello World Servlet with no framework.
+I had to downgrade to JDK 7.
+Then use Jetty instead of Tomcat, so I had to learn it too, that and configure Intellij.
+It also required changes in the codebase: cache, logging system.
+But probably the worst was a [BUG](https://jira.spring.io/browse/SPR-13829) in my version of Spring: 4.2.4 has a BUG that makes GAE not run.
+I had to downgrade to 4.1.3 for it to run.
+It's pretty nice that Google's implementation of a SQL database is MySQL (could have been anything else!) so it still works with the JDBC Dialects that I had configured, at least I didn't have to change that...